 Terri Persico is the Founder and CEO of Veebit, and is responsible for business development and platform vision.
 Since 2004 her work has focused on the innovation of personalized service and product offerings through the application of psychometric measurement methodologies for both the b2b and b2c markets.
 She has served in this role as an independent consultant to private foundations and companies, as Director of Private Client Advisory at Geneva Global and as the Founder of Veebit.
 In founding the company, she has convened a multi-disciplinary team of seasoned leaders, with a commitment to creating the most socially relevant, scientifically sound and technologically powerful research and analytics tools for use by individuals and industry alike.
 Terri began her career in the financial services industry, providing wealth management services to high net worth families and institutional clients while at Merrill Lynch and Citigroup.
 Terri holds an MA in Economics from the School of Advanced International Studies (SAIS), Johns Hopkins University and a BA from the University of California, Berkeley.

-Aaron Sloman is Veebit’s Chief Strategy Officer and oversees all aspects of technology development for the company and its clients, bridging the gap between business strategy and implementation.
+Aaron Sloman is Veebit’s Chief Strategy Officer and oversees all aspects of technology strategy for the company and its clients, bridging the gap between business goals and technology implementation.
 Aaron worked at Microsoft during the wave of technology change that began in the late 1990’s, marked by the browser wars, platform battles and evolution of data driven user experiences.
 He worked alongside clients’ executive teams to drive thought leadership and map to technology solutions, leading the implementation teams for the Gap, Starbucks, MSN, Ford, buy.com and Intel.
 In 2005 Aaron left Microsoft to form speakTECH, a technology consulting firm which was acquired by Perficient in 2010.
 Over the course of five years, Aaron grew speakTECH to became a leading implementation partner for the largest internet companies & enterprises including MySpace, Disney, Dell and Microsoft.
 Before joining Veebit in 2013, Aaron spent three years at Perficient, where he led their Microsoft business practice, helped drive M&A efforts and strategy, and organizational restructuring.

-Chris Han is the Chair of the Veebit Research Committee and is responsible for the development and implementation of the company’s psychometric measurement models.
+Chris Han is the Chair of the Veebit Research Committee, Emeritus and is responsible for the development and implementation of the company’s psychometric measurement models.
 He is also the Director of the psychometric team at the Graduate Management Admission Council (GMAC) where he is responsible for developing new and innovative approaches to improve the measurement efficiency and test experience, conducting studies and investigations of the validity of the interpretations and decisions made based on GMAT® exam data, and conducting innovative research efforts related to GMAC exams.
 Chris received a PhD in Research and Evaluation Methods from the University of Massachusetts at Amherst, has been widely recognized for his work in the field of psychometrics, including receiving the Alicia Cascallar Award for an Outstanding Paper by an Early Career Scholar in 2012 and the Jason Millman Promising Measurement Scholar Award in 2013 from the National Council on Measurement in Education (NCME).
 Chris’s work is widely published and he has developed several psychometric software programs which are used widely in the measurement field.